Time Zones in Ivory Coast

 does Ivory Coast use daylight saving time?

 No, Ivory Coast does not use daylight saving time.
-The country stays on UTC+0 all year, so clocks are never adjusted forward in spring or backward in autumn.
+The country stays on UTC+0 all year, so clocks are not adjusted forward or backward in any season.

 The international dialing code for Ivory Coast is +225.
-You use this code when calling landlines or mobile numbers in the country from abroad.
+You use this code when placing calls to numbers in the country from abroad, whether you are contacting a hotel, business office, freight operator, or family member.

 what time zone does Abidjan use?

-Abidjan uses Africa/Abidjan, which is UTC+0.
-Since Ivory Coast has a single national time zone, Abidjan follows the same time as Yamoussoukro, Bouaké, San-Pédro, and the rest of the country.
+Abidjan uses Africa/Abidjan, which is UTC+0 all year.
+Since Ivory Coast has a single national time zone, Abidjan’s time is the same as in Yamoussoukro, Bouaké, Daloa, and San-Pédro.

 is the time the same across all cities in Ivory Coast?

-Yes, the time is the same across all cities in Ivory Coast.
-Abidjan, Abobo, Bouaké, Daloa, San-Pédro, Yamoussoukro, Korhogo, Man, Divo, and Gagnoa all use Africa/Abidjan (UTC+0).
+Yes, the time is the same across all cities in Ivory Coast because the country uses only Africa/Abidjan.
+Major cities including Abidjan, Abobo, Bouaké, Daloa, San-Pédro, Yamoussoukro, Korhogo, Man, Divo, and Gagnoa all follow the same clock.